staff0rd/docker-crankier/README.md

 ## Usage (client)

-The image uses an entrypoint of `dotnet run local` so all additional parameters will be passed to crankier:
+The image uses an entrypoint of `dotnet run` so all additional parameters will be passed to crankier:

-`docker run staff0rd/crankier --target-url http://yourDomain/yourHub --workers 10`
+`docker run staff0rd/crankier local --target-url http://yourDomain/yourHub --workers 10`

 Or run on azure containers: